curryandsun/neural_network_papers/Robustness/README.md

 # OOD Detection
 > Out-of-distribution (OOD) Detection(similiar with anomaly detection, novelty detection): it considers a multi-class dataset as in-distribution and samples outliers from another multi-class dataset(from different domains).
+OOD pay more attention to detection than classification.

-> Following terms includes anomaly detection.
+> Following terms also include anomaly detection(AD is usually considered as a single-class case).

 - [Bridging In- and Out-of-distribution Samples for Their Better Discriminability](https://arxiv.org/abs/2101.02500) (arXiv 2021)